Ajohnson-py/Mathcha-Keyboard-Shortcuts/README.md

 After pressing control + m, a determinant will be created with i, j, and k on the top row.
 After it is created, fill it in.

 control + f:
-After pressing control + f, type x or y depending on what you want to do the partial derivative with respect to then type 1, 2, or 3 to indicate the number of variables the function is dependant on.
-To just create a regular function, type the number of variables the function is dependant on.
+After pressing control + f, type x or y, depending on what you want to do, the partial derivative with respect to, then type 1, 2, or 3 to indicate the number of variables the function is dependent on.
+To create a regular function, don't type x or y.

+control + i:
+After pressing control + i, an integral symbol will be created.

+control + o:
+After pressing control + i, a line integral symbol will be created.